Chris56974/Pethreon/docs/CONTRIBUTING.md

 To test the pledge feature, all you need to do is donate to one of the accounts in your metamask wallet.
 If you want to make changes to the smart contract, keep in mind that smart contracts (by design) are immutable.
 This means you have to redeploy the contract and have the app switch to its new address, or you can restart the development network and it will have the same address as before.
 It might be easier to just test your contract with hardhat by running tests.

+It's **strongly** recommended that use WSL or Linux for this project.
+It will make things easier for hardhat and for migrating stuff over to my production/CI environments.
+You also need to have pnpm installed for the frontend.

 ## Rinkeby

 My contract is currently deployed on the Rinkeby test network at [0xa6Af639091752d535e9B3B826e9B91A575205390](https://rinkeby.etherscan.io/address/0xa6Af639091752d535e9B3B826e9B91A575205390).
 [My frontend](https://lucid-roentgen-95db25.netlify.app/) is currently pointing to it.
 If you want to try it out as a user, you're going to have to switch your metamask account over to the rinkeby test network and fund it via a [rinkeby faucet](https://faucets.chain.link/rinkeby).
 You can them make calls to it from my frontend, or from your own app.